Meet Our Board of Directors

 Experience, talent and leadership.
 Meet the Operation Warm Board of Directors.

-Barry M. Abelson is chair emeritus and a partner in the Commercial Department of Pepper Hamilton LLP.
+Barry M. Abelson is of counsel to the law firm of Pepper Hamilton LLP.
 He served as chairman of Pepper’s Executive Committee, the firm’s governing body.
 Mr. Abelson concentrates his practice in securities, mergers and acquisitions, and private equity transactions.
 In addition, Mr. Abelson regularly counsels boards of directors, independent board committees and senior management of companies on strategic, governance, disclosure and transactional matters.
-Active in the community, Mr. Abelson also serves on the board of the Children’s Crisis Treatment Center.
 He earned a B.A.
 Dartmouth College and J.D., magna cum laude, University of Pennsylvania Law School.

 Basil Anderson has over 30 years of business experience as an operating executive and as a chief financial officer of major multinational public companies.
 Mr. Anderson’s experience includes strategic, business and financial planning and operations, being in charge of an international business based in Europe, as well as service as a director for five public companies in five different industries.
 He was Vice Chairman of Staples, Inc. and Executive Vice President-Finance and Chief Financial Officer of Campbell Soup.
 He currently serves as a Director of Becton, Dickinson and Company; Moody’s Investors Service, Inc. and Staples, Inc.